canarado/canarado/README.md

 ### Hi, I am Adam.

-I am a fullstack software engineer currently overseeing technical operations at Canabaer.
-Technologies I use are Node.js(Javascript), Rust, and SQL.
+I am a fullstack software engineer currently looking for work in the backend space.
+Technologies I like to work with are Javascript/Node.js and Rust.

 site: https://canarado.xyz